darwin-eu-dev/omopgenerics/README.md

 see the CDMConnector package (<https://darwin-eu.github.io/CDMConnector/>).

-A cdm object can contain three type of tables:
+A cdm object can contain four type of tables:

 - Standard tables: